Balance disorder exercises

 What is Balance Retraining?Balance Retraining is an easy to use, interactive website designed to help with dizziness.
 Balance Retraining has been designed to be easy for you to use in your own home and gives step-by-step instructions on each page as you go along.

 Should I use Balance Retraining?Yes!
-A recent research study of nearly 300 people with dizziness showed that those who used Balance Retraining had significantly less dizziness after 3 and 6 months, compared to those who didn’t use it.
+A research study of nearly 300 people with dizziness showed that those who used Balance Retraining had significantly less dizziness after three and six months, compared to those who didn’t use it.

 Doing Balance Retraining could also improve your physical, emotional and functional health and therefore improve your quality of life.